intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 privacy.
 Thus, order to protect user privacy, it is important to keep identity (who) and data (what) separate.

-This document defines "privacy partitioning" as the general technique used to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.
+This document defines "privacy partitioning," sometimes also referred to as the "decoupling principle"
+{{?DECOUPLING=DOI.10.1145/3563766.3564112}}, as the general technique used to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.
 Partitioning is a spectrum and not a panacea.
 It is difficult to guarantee there is no link between user-specific identity and user-specific data.
 However, applied properly,